 I’ll also post these here on my website.
 If you don’t see the recipe you want, please email me to request it, plus bookmarks, etc—and let me know how you like them!
 I hope you enjoy making these dishes as much as I do!
 Yum!

-P.S.: You also find on this page recipes for some of the dishes they’ve served up in SUMMER OF SECRETS, AUTUMN WINDS, WINTER OF WISHES and AN AMISH COUNTRY CHRISTMAS.
+P.S.: You also find on this page recipes for some of the dishes they’ve served up in SUMMER OF SECRETS, AUTUMN WINDS, WINTER OF WISHES, AN AMISH COUNTRY CHRISTMAS and BREATH OF SPRING.

 Recipes appear in alphabetical order.